suhasvenkata/Minesweeper_c/README.md

 # Minesweeper_c

-This was my third sem DSA(Data Structures and Applications) mini project.
-So this is the general minesweeper game present in the windows.
-This game is made using linked list for traversing through the rows and columns, and rand() function is used in the game for placing the mines randomly.
-Similarly other functionalities are created accordingly for the game to work properly.
-Any changes, please feel free to commit
+In our third semester, We developed a Minesweeper game for my Data Structures and Applications (DSA) mini project.
+This rendition mirrors the classic Minesweeper found on Windows systems.
+The implementation involves the utilization of linked lists to navigate through the rows and columns.
+Mines are placed randomly within the game grid using the rand() function.
+To ensure the game's functionality, various other features were designed and integrated as per the game's requirements.
+If any alterations are deemed necessary, please feel free to make adjustments or suggest modifications.